Baqend/Orestes-Bloomfilter/README.md

 * Concurrency: the shared Bloom filter can be accessed by many clients simultaneously without multi-user anomalies and performance degradation (which is quite difficult for bitwise counters and a pregnerated Bloom filter - but possible)

 ## Getting started
-Download the `orestes-bf.jar` and add it your classpath.
+Download the [orestes-bf.jar](https://orestes-binaries.s3.amazonaws.com/orestes-bf.jar) and add it your classpath (also in `/build` folder).
 Or checkout the repository and build it using ant: `ant build`.
 For the normal Bloom filters it's even sufficient to only copy the source *.java files to your project.

 ## Usage
 ### Regular Bloom Filter
 The regular Bloom filter is very easy to use.
 It is the base class of all other Bloom filters.
-Figure out, how many elements you expect to have in the Bloom filter ( *n* ) and then which false positive rate is tolerable ( *p* ).
+Figure out how many elements you expect to have in the Bloom filter ( *n* ) and then which false positive rate is tolerable ( *p* ).

 ```java
 //Create a Bloom filter that has a false positive rate of 0.1 when containing 1000 elements